 An app can help patients and their counselors monitor and analyze their mood ups and downs over some period, detect exacerbation stages, keep a journal, practice mindfulness and cognitive skills training, etc.

-The functionalities of these apps largely depend on the specifics of the disorder.
+The functionalities largely depend on the specifics of the disorder.
 For example, persons with PTSD are likely to need constant support and help with anger management, so the specialized apps may offer breathing exercises and integrate the user’s contacts for immediate assistance.
-Notable examples of such specialized apps are ACT Coach, MindShift CBT, and PTSD Coach.

-Learn more: Diet planner app development – Onix’s guide
+Learn more: Diet Planner App Development – Onix’s Guide

 If you intend to help people with OCD, you might drive inspiration from NOCD or OCD App.
 The app may include exposure-response techniques, tools for patient-therapist cooperation, clinically supported guidance, motivational help, recognition of anxiety triggers, feelings tracker, mindfulness activities, etc.